 See photo tutorial here

-Arrange the stitches so that you have same no. of sts on each of two needles and hold them parallel to each other so that the wool is at the right hand end of the back needle.
-Cut the wool so that it is a very generous 4-6 times the width of the sts and thread it through a large (tapestry, e.g.) needle.
+Arrange the stitches so that you have same number of stitches on each of two needles and hold them parallel to each other so that the wool is at the right hand end of the back needle.
+Cut the wool so that it is a very generous 4-6 times the width of the stitches and thread it through a blunt/tapestry needle.

-Insert needle into 1st st on front needle as if to P and leave the st on the needle; insert needle into 1st st on back needle as if to K and leave st on needle.
+Insert needle into 1st stitch on front needle as if to P and leave the stitch on the needle; insert needle into 1st stitch on back needle as if to K and leave stitch on needle.

-*Insert needle into 1st st on front needle as if to K and slip st off needle.
-Insert needle into next st on front needle as if to P and leave st on needle.
+*Insert needle into 1st stitch on front needle as if to K and slip stitch off needle.
+Insert needle into next stitch on front needle as if to P and leave stitch on needle.

-Insert needle into 1st st on back needle as if to P and slip st off needle.
-Insert needle into next st on back needle as if to K and leave st on needle.
+Insert needle into 1st stitch on back needle as if to P and slip stitch off needle.
+Insert needle into next stitch on back needle as if to K and leave stitch on needle.
+Don't pull the stitches too tightly as you make them - you can neaten them up later if you need to.

-Rep from * until all sts have been worked, then finish off all ends tidily and securely.
+Repeat from * until all stitches have been worked, then finish off all ends tidily and securely.

 If you're wondering why you need to graft the toes of your socks, it's to make them seamless.
 Seams would rub your toes and be very uncomfortable, even causing blisters - ouch!